jacky-xbb/programming_erlang_2nd/README.md

 # programming_erlang_2nd
 This is an Elixir implement.
-Includes the examples and exercises of Programming Erlang 2nd.
+Includes the examples and the exercises of Programming Erlang 2nd.